microsoft/pxt-adafruit/docs/reference/js/lessons/zoomer/activity.md

 # zoomer activity

-measure the acceleration on the BBC micro:bit in the "z" direction. #microbit #docs
+measure the acceleration on the BBC micro:bit in the "z" direction.

 ### ~avatar avatar